darena67/rvtaxgroup/content/blog/a-couple-of-tax-tips-for-rv-owners.md

 Lawmakers carved a transportation facility exception into this no-deduction rule.
 If you use your motor home primarily (more than 50 percent) for business transportation, you may

-• deduct the business part, 13 and
+• deduct the business part and

-• treat the entertainment part as [personal.14](personal.14)
+• treat the entertainment part as [](personal.14)personal.

  But if you use your motor home for entertainment, you are treading on shaky ground.

-*Keep Business Use over 50 Percent*
+***Keep Business Use over 50 Percent***

 When you use Section 179 expensing on a motor home classified as a means of transportation, keep your business use for each of the years before year 6 at more than 50 percent.
-If you fail the “more than 50 percent” test during this period, you have to report and pay taxes at ordinary income rates on the recapture of some of your prior depreciation [deductions.19](deductions.19)
+If you fail the “more than 50 percent” test during this period, you have to report and pay taxes at ordinary income rates on the recapture of some of your prior depreciation [](deductions.19)deductions.

 You won’t like that!
 (So keep the business use over 50 percent.)

-*Takeaways*
+***Takeaways***

 Keep good records to protect your motor home deductions: